ETH-NEXUS/civicutils/README.md

 #### Parameters for annotating disease specificity

-In other to classify each disease and its associated evidences as cancer specific, general or not specific, lists of terms can be provided.
+In order to classify each disease and its associated evidences as cancer specific, general or not specific, lists of terms can be provided.
 Excluding evidences from undesired diseases can also be done at this step.

 Relevant and non-allowed disease names or terms can be provided as lists in `disease_name_in` and `disease_name_not_in`, respectively.
 In both cases, partial matches are sought, eg. `small` will match `non-small cell lung cancer` and `lung small cell carcinoma`, while `non-small` will only match `non-small cell lung cancer`.
 In the same manner, be aware that `uveal melanoma` will only match `uveal melanoma` and not `melanoma`.
 As CIVICdb contains some higher-level disease names which are database specific, eg. `cancer` or `solid tumor`, terms provided in the `alt_disease_names` list only allow exact matches, eg. `cancer` will only match `cancer` and not `lung cancer`.
 Search terms should always be provided as a list, even if only one single term, and multiple words per term are allowed, eg. [`ovarian`,`solid tumor`,`sex cord-stromal`] and [`solid tumor`] are both valid parameter inputs.